 - A length between 3.15 mm and 40 mm;

-- Moisture content less than 10 % to ensure complete and efficient combustion;
+- A moisture content of less than 10 % to ensure complete and efficient combustion;

-- An ash content of no more than 0.7 % (higher ash content may result in excessive burner and combustion chamber fouling);
+- An ash content not exceeding 0.7 % (higher ash content can lead to excessive clogging of the burner and combustion chamber);

-Pellets fear humidity, which affects the quality of combustion, causing the production of large flames.
-Hence the importance of storing them in a dry and well-ventilated place.
+Pellets are sensitive to humidity, which affects combustion quality, resulting in large flames.
+Hence the importance of storing them in a dry, well-ventilated place.

-Often, individuals prefer to store their wood pellets outside, as long as the space available allows it.
-Ideally, make sure to store your pellet bags in a garden shed or garage.
-In case the pellets are packaged in bulk, make sure they are stored in a place that is easily accessible to delivery people.
+Individuals often prefer to store their wood pellets outdoors, as long as space permits.
+Ideally, you should store your bags of pellets in a garden shed or garage.
+If pellets are packaged in bulk, make sure they are stored in a place that is easily accessible to delivery personnel.

-In case you can't store your pellets outside, it is possible to keep them at home, while protecting them from humidity.
+If you can't store your pellets outside, it's perfectly possible to keep them at home, while protecting them from damp.
 Where can you store them?
-Laundry room, back kitchen, cellar... you have a lot of choices.
-The main thing is to keep them in their original packaging, protected from water, and make sure that the place you choose is well ventilated.
-Finally, you should know that there are boxes specially designed to store pellets in a dry place.
+Laundry room, utility room, cellar... the choice is yours.
+The key is to keep them in their original packaging, protected from water, and make sure that the location of your choice is well ventilated.
+Finally, there are boxes specially designed to store pellets in dry conditions.

 Adjusting the flame of the pellet stove

-As we said, the size of the flames of your pellet stove is influenced, among other things, by the settings of the device, including the air flow through the fan.
-It is important to know that the burning speed of pellets depends on the amount of air.
+As we've already said, the size of the flames from your pellet stove is influenced, among other things, by the appliance's settings, particularly the air flow through the blower.
+The speed of pellet combustion depends on the amount of air.

-To solve the problem of large flames and optimize combustion, be sure to adjust the settings of your pellet stove.
-In addition to the airflow, you should adjust the speed of the auger by referring to the user's manual for the manufacturer's recommended settings.
-This will allow the stove to be fed with the right amount of pellets, thus avoiding over-feeding and the production of large flames.
-If in doubt, do not hesitate to call a qualified professional.
+To solve the problem of large flames and optimize combustion, be sure to adjust the settings on your pellet stove.
+In addition to air flow, this involves adjusting the speed of the auger, referring to the user manual for the manufacturer's recommended settings.
+This will enable the stove to be fed with the right amount of pellets, thus avoiding over-feeding and the production of large flames.
+If in doubt, don't hesitate to call in a qualified professional.

 Can a pellet stove run continuously?

-Yes, a pellet stove can run continuously.
-However, it will be necessary to turn it off from time to time, for example to clean it, or to avoid the risk of burns when you refill it with pellets.
+Yes, a pellet stove can be operated continuously.
+That said, it will be necessary to switch it off from time to time, in particular to clean it, or to avoid the risk of burns when you refill it with pellets.

-Unusually large flames in a pellet stove can be related to a variety of factors such as pellet quality, stove settings and maintenance.
-To remedy this problem, it is important to choose quality pellets, store the pellets properly, adjust your stove settings and perform regular maintenance.
+Abnormally large flames in a pellet stove can be linked to a number of factors, including pellet quality, stove settings and maintenance.
+To remedy this problem, it's important to choose quality pellets, store the pellets correctly, adjust your stove's settings and carry out regular maintenance.

-By following these tips, you will not only ensure optimal energy efficiency, but also safe operation of your pellet stove without the risk of fire.
+By following these tips, you'll not only ensure optimum energy efficiency, but also safe operation of your pellet stove, with no risk of fire.

-Do not hesitate to consult a professional in case of doubt or for a thorough annual maintenance.
-In this way, you will be able to fully enjoy the heat and comfort of your pellet stove while preserving the environment and your safety.
+Don't hesitate to consult a professional in case of doubt, or for in-depth annual maintenance.
+That way, you can enjoy the warmth and comfort of your pellet stove, while protecting the environment and your safety.